 Color strokes and champions

 Jesse also participates in competitions.
 At first, mainly in his own region, but last year he participated nationwide for the first time.
 “There are many color varieties with zebra finches.
 I have some unique combinations, with which it is not difficult to become a champion, but with other colors there is more competition.
-I only breed the gray species, with black cheeks, black face, Eumo, pastel and bleach.
-I personally like the pastel whitening black face gray zebra finch the best.”
+I only breed in the gray series, with blackcheek, blackface, eumo, pastel and lightback.
+I personally like the pastel lightback blackface gray zebra finch the most.”

 Benefit of your database